Forex Market: Indian rupee slips down

-In the forex market, the domestic currency Indian rupee has lipped down today at early hours of trade.
-The Indian rupee has slipped by 6 paise to reach at 68.95 against the US dollar.
+In the forex market, the domestic currency Indian rupee has slipped down against the US dollar again in the early hours of trading.
+The Indian rupee today fell down by 4 paise to reach at 68.79 against the US dollar.

-At the Interbank Foreign Exchange, the domestic currency opened weak at 68.92 and later dropped down to reach at 68.95 registering a loss of 6 paise against the US Dollar.
+In the Interbank Foreign Exchange, the Indian rupee opened weak against the US dollar at 68.73 and later slipped down by 4 paise to reach 68.79.
+Yesterday the Indian rupee has settled at 68.75 against US dollar.

-As per the market experts the downfall of Indian rupee was due to the foreign fund outflows and weak opening of Indian stock market.
+The reason for the downfall of Indian rupee as per trade experts is the outflow of funds and the rising crude oil prices.

 Post Your Comments